2016 Château Langoa Barton, St Julien, Bordeaux

 Description

-A wonderful, dark purple hue, this has very strong, fine colour this year.
-There are notes of cedar, mint and pine.
+This wine has a wonderful dark purple hue and a very strong, fine colour this year.
+It has notes of cedar, mint, and pine.
 On the palate, it is sappy and bright with a suave texture and grippy tannins.
 The vines here are grown on deep gravel over a clay subsoil.
 It finishes long, with a saline finish.

 wine at a glance